Mustafazaareer/js_course/Day1.md

 ### Section 3: Values & Data Types
 #### In This Section I Got To Know Data Types In Js and How To Declear Variables And Assigned It To Values .
 ### Section 4: Operators
-#### Discusses The Various Operators In JavaScript, Arithmetic Operators And Logical Operations## Task requirements
+#### Discusses The Various Operators In JavaScript, Arithmetic Operators And Logical Operations

+## Task requirements

+### First Task : Compound Assignment With Augmented Multiplication

 Create a web page that fetches data from the [Rick and Morty API](https://rickandmortyapi.com/documentation/#get-all-characters), and displays a list of characters.